Brooklyn Museum | Ethnographic UX Research

 In-depth Interviews

-Understand the visitors' experience with more details
+Understand the visitors' experience in more detail

 On-site -> 2 participants